Disseminated gonococcal infection (DGI); Disseminated gonococcemia; Septic arthritis - gonococcal arthritis

 Untreated, this condition may lead to persistent joint pain.

-Call your provider if you have symptoms of gonorrhea or gonococcal arthritis.
+Contact your provider if you have symptoms of gonorrhea or gonococcal arthritis.

 Not having sexual intercourse (abstinence) is the only sure method to prevent gonorrhea.
 A monogamous sexual relationship with a person who you know does not have any sexually transmitted disease (STD) can reduce your risk.
 Monogamous means you and your partner do not have sex with any other people.